m-lab/ndt-server/spec/ndt7-protocol.md

     - `UUID` (a `string`), which contains an internal unique identifier for this test within the Measurement Lab (M-Lab) platform.
-This field SHOULD be omitted by servers running on other platforms, unless they also have the concept of an UUID bound to a TCP connection.
+This field SHOULD be omitted by servers running on other platforms, unless they also have the concept of a UUID bound to a TCP connection.

 - `Origin` is an _optional_ `string` that indicates whether the measurement has been performed by the client or by the server.
 This field SHOULD